 The city supports existing businesses looking to grow in Shakopee, as well as new businesses looking to locate in Shakopee.
-To do this, the city has several financial incentive programs that may help your business expand, make building and land improvements or find a home in Shakopee.
+To do this, the city has several financial incentive programs that may help your business expand, make building and land improvements or locate in Shakopee.

 If you have questions or need assistance filling out these forms, please contact the city at 952-233-9300.

 The city offers a Façade Improvement Loan Program to businesses interested in improving the exterior appearance of their buildings.
 Work covered under the program includes: